johnraysimpson/stream-4-project/README.md

 ### Features left to implement

 * A safer account creation process would make this site more secure, I have included a message on the sign up page for users not to use a password they regularly use just in case.
-* Pictures of the meals would have been nice, however upon researching this I found I would need tomake use of GridFS.
+* Pictures of the meals would have been nice, however upon researching this I found I would need to make use of GridFS.
 With more time this may have been a useful implement.
 * A more concise method of searching, my application currently uses the full text search `$text`.
 Although this works, you can search 'june' and get all the recipes created in June.
 I know the operator `$regex` can be used to do this and I may use that in future.

 ## Technologies used